eschabell/summit-choose-own-adventure-brms/README.md

 JBoss BRMS Cool Store
 =====================
-Workshop given at Red Hat Summit 2015 as part of the Choose Your Own Adventure middleware showcase.
+Workshop originally given at Red Hat Summit as part of the Choose Your Own Adventure middleware showcase.

 This is a retail web store demo where you will find rules, decision tables, events, and a ruleflow that is leveraged by a web application.
 The web application is a WAR built using the JBoss BRMS